People

 Profile

-Dr Daniel Pan is a PhD Candidate, NIHR Doctoral Research Fellow at the Department of Respiratory Sciences, NIHR Leicester Biomedical Research Centre and Development Centre for Population Health.
-He is also an honorary Specialist Registrar at University Hospitals of Leicester NHS Trust.
+Dr Daniel Pan is a PhD Candidate and NIHR Doctoral Research Fellow at the Department of Respiratory Sciences, NIHR Leicester Biomedical Research Centre and Development Centre for Population Health.
+He is also an honorary Specialist Registrar in Infectious Diseases and General Internal Medicine at University Hospitals of Leicester NHS Trust.

-Dan studied Medicine at Imperial College London, and then training in general medicine in Yorkshire, London and the East Midlands.
-During the COVID-19 pandemic, Dan led work that comprehensively demonstrated that COVID-19 was disproportionately affecting ethnic minority groups, and the potential mechanisms behind these differences in clinical outcomes.
-He is part of the UK-REACH study team -a national study led by the University of Leicester that has one of the largest and most comprehensive longitudinal datasets on healthcare worker health, in relation to the COVID-19 pandemic and beyond, in the world.
+Dan studied Medicine at Imperial College London and completed Core Medical Training in Yorkshire, London and the East Midlands.
+During the COVID-19 pandemic, Dan was part of a group that was the first to identify that COVID-19 was disproportionately affecting ethnic minority groups and disentangled the potential mechanisms that could explain these differential outcomes.
+He is part of the UK-REACH study team -a national study led by the University of Leicester that has one of the largest and most comprehensive longitudinal datasets on healthcare workers in the UK.

 Research